sharathadavanne/seld-dcase2019/README.md

 ## DATASETS

-The participants can choose one of the two following datasets,
+The participants can choose either of the two or both the following datasets,

  * **TAU Spatial Sound Events 2019 - Ambisonic**
  * **TAU Spatial Sound Events 2019 - Microphone Array**